 How do I use Message Logs?Follow

-Our Message Logs feature allows you to access information about the status of your messages in real time and see what’s happening to them at Bandwidth before the delivery information is received.
-This feature also lets you follow the flow of the message while it’s being sent.
+Message Logs is a Messaging Insights page that allows you to access the information about the status of your messages and see what’s happening to them at Bandwidth before the delivery information is received.
+It also lets you follow the flow of the message while it’s being sent.

 Accessing Message Logs